Female Participation in the Nigerian Medical Politics Scene: My NiMSA Story

 I approach challenges and celebrate achievements within the organization without considering gender as a factor.
 I focus on doing my best in all ramifications, executing projects, and putting myself out there.
 Gender should never be a consideration as long as you’re getting the job done.
 Sadly, I don’t think things are perceived that way in NiMSA.
 It’s been over 47 years, and we still do not have a female president.

 Being a female leader in a male-dominated association has never been a hindrance until last year when I aspired for the apex role.
 In 2020, as the chairperson for the COVID-19 task force in the South-South region, I led a team consisting solely of males, some of which subsequently became presidents of their MSAs.
-Despite being the only female, we successfully executed the project, raising awareness about the COVID-19 pandemic through the Twitter platform.
+Despite being the only female, we successfully executed the project and raising awareness about the COVID-19 pandemic through the Twitter platform.

 Earlier in my leadership journey, I mentioned facing challenges with emotions.
 I made a conscious effort to respect everyone, recognizing that men and women lead differently and aren’t in a competition.
 Personally, I lead with a feminine touch, acknowledging the distinct strengths of both genders.